 Measurement: Okta asks the following questions:

-Are new people joining in the program?
+Are new people joining this program?
 Since they’ve launched Donut, there has been a consistent flow of people joining our coffee pairings channel..

 Are people meeting?
 Donut makes it easy to see if people are meeting!